solana-labs/solana/docs/src/developing/runtime-facilities/programs.md

 deprecated.
 Apps can upgrade on their own timeline without concern of breakages across upgrades.

-For each builtin program the program id and description each supported instruction is provided.
+For each native program the program id and description each supported instruction is provided.
 A transaction can mix and match instructions from different programs, as well include instructions from on-chain programs.